-4.1 Service Commoditization
+4.1 Service commoditization

 Professional services are generally thought to be customized to "particular cases" (Abbott 1988).
-A commodity service, on the other hand, is delivered to many different clients without being adapted to the individual circumstances of any particular client, and is available from several different service suppliers.
+A commodity service, on the other hand, is delivered to many different clients without being adapted to the individual circumstances of any particular client and is available from several different service suppliers.
 Commodity services (such as car insurance or a bank transfer) are not regarded as professional services.
-Yet among professional services, there are considerable differences regarding the degree of customization or commoditization (Hansen, Nohria and Tierney 1999; Maister 1993).
-Some professional services that used to require the case-by-case application of expert judgment have been largely commoditized through professional standards and technological advances.
+Yet among professional services, there are considerable differences regarding the degree of customization or commoditization (Hansen et al. 1999; Maister 1993).
+Some professional services that used to require the case-bycase application of expert judgment have been largely commoditized through professional standards and technological advances.
 For example, the traditional core service provided by accounting firms, the audit itself, has been commoditized through accounting standards and computer technology, which has reduced quality differences between the providers.
-Several studies (Alchian and Demsetz 1972; Fama and Jensen 1983a; Fama and Jensen 1983b; Levin and Tadelis 2005; Morrison and Wilhelm 2004) imply a relationship between the degree of service commoditization in PSFs and their locus of ownership, with different ways of reasoning.
+Several studies (Alchian and Demsetz 1972; Fama and Jensen 1983a, b; Levin and Tadelis 2005; Morrison and Wilhelm 2004) imply a relationship between the degree of service commoditization in PSFs and their locus of ownership, with different ways of reasoning.
 Despite differing theoretical backgrounds, they allow the conclusion that PSFs offering customized services are more efficiently run with internal ownership, whereas PSFs offering commoditized services are better off having external ownership.
 Similarly, service commoditization and formalization of control rights are closely related.
 As service delivery is increasingly repetitive, it is efficient to formalize the processes and outputs of service delivery, as well as the organizational roles and positions involved in it.
 Hansen et al. (1999) show how knowledge management processes in accounting and consulting firms vary according to the commoditization or customization of services.
 Service commoditization also affects the systems used to manage professionals.
-In a firm that delivers highly commoditized professional services, most steps necessary for service provision can be well determined in advance and, because of their standardized, routine nature, can also be easily monitored.
-A scorecard remuneration system that relies on detailed measures of individual behavior should more likely be implemented in such PSFs than in firms that deliver highly customized services, in which a lockstep system may be the only feasible remuneration system if service provision requires strong team production (also see Alchian and Demsetz 1972).
-Moreover, we suggest that firms providing customized services make more use of up-or-out promotion systems than firms providing commodity services.
-As Levin and Tadelis (2005) argue, up-or-out acts as a quality signal used when clients find it difficult to estimate service quality in advance, especially when services are customized and novel.
+In a firm that delivers highly commoditized professional